NEW: Azamat Tazhayakov's father speaks to CNN after meeting with his son

 The FBI says that on April 18 the three friends went to Tsarnaev’s college dorm room at the University of Massachusetts-Dartmouth.
 Authorities believe two of the men – Tazhayakov and Kadyrbayev – removed items from the room, including a laptop and a backpack loaded with fireworks.

-Here are the latest developments in their cases:
+Here are the latest developments in the cases:

 Tazhayakov’s father, who lives in Kazakhstan, spoke to CNN in New York.
 He said he met with his son last week for about 40 minutes.